Welcome to our

 Report all Fraud and Cybercrime to Action Fraud by calling 0300 123 2040 or online.
 Forward suspicious emails to report@phishing.gov.uk.
 Report SMS scams by forwarding the original message to 7726 (spells SPAM on the keypad).

-Article: UK police forces unite for national campaign to highlight courier fraud - published about 2 years ago.
+Article: UK police forces unite for national campaign to highlight courier fraud - published over 2 years ago.

 https://www.emcrc.co.uk/post/uk-police-forces-unite-for-national-campaign-to-highlight-courier-fraud